rvce-latex/syllabus/README.md

 # syllabus
 This is the class file meant to create syllabus book.
+1. Create a table of content containing course code, course title and its page number.
+1. Supports adding references to the course, by adding citation in `Reference.bib` and using its corresponding cite key.

 ## Idea:
 The process flow is given below